The Providence Singers Young Men’s Choral Festival

 The Providence Singers joins with Rhode Island College to present the annual Young Men’s Choral Festival, with mentors and volunteers from Bishop Hendricken High School and Warwick Veterans Memorial High School.

-The festival ends — how else? — with a 7 p.m. concert, free and open to the public.
-The Rhode Island College Men’s Chorus will perform, and YMCF participants will present the results of their day’s work:
+Every year since its inception, the festival has ended — how else? — with a 7 p.m. concert, free and open to the public.
+Mentors and guest ensembles perform, and YMCF participants present the results of their day’s work.
+For the January 2020 session, the program includes: